windhustler/Interoperability-Protocol-Security-Checklist/audit-checklists/LayerZeroV2.md

     }
 }
 ````
 - In case of lzRead, `dstEid` is the `channelId` equal to `4294967295`.
-Read paths informations can be found in the [Read Paths](https://docs.layerzero.network/v2/developers/evm/lzread/read-paths) section in the LayerZero docs.
+Read paths information can be found in the [Read Paths](https://docs.layerzero.network/v2/developers/evm/lzread/read-paths) section in the LayerZero docs.
 - This `Packet` gets processed in the [`ReadLib1002`](https://github.com/LayerZero-Labs/LayerZero-v2/blob/943ce4a/packages/layerzero-v2/evm/messagelib/contracts/uln/readlib/ReadLib1002.sol#L97) contract.
 - Application configured DVNs needs to [verify the message and commit verification](https://github.com/LayerZero-Labs/LayerZero-v2/blob/943ce4a/packages/layerzero-v2/evm/messagelib/contracts/uln/readlib/ReadLib1002.sol#L138-L167) needs to be called.
 - If the DVNs can't generate a response, they can't verify that specific message.